samirgonz/cloudarchitect-blog/content/posts/azure-cost-management-amortized-cost-analysis/index.md

 ## Understanding Azure Cost Management Export Dataset

+**Prerequisites:** Before diving into cost analysis, you'll need to export your Azure cost data.
+If you haven't set up cost exports yet, follow our comprehensive guide: [How to Export Azure Cost Management Data: Complete Step-by-Step Guide](/posts/azure-cost-export-guide/)

 ### What is Amortized Cost?

 Amortized cost spreads the upfront cost of reservations across the reservation term, providing a true cost-per-hour view that includes both reserved and on-demand usage patterns.